barisere/twitter-api-clone/README.md

 ## Documentation

 The API documentation can be viewed as an HTML page (using SwaggerUI) by running the application and navigation to the "/api-doc" path.
 Navigating to the "/api-doc-json" path will produce the documentation in JSON, format.

+## TODO

+1. The integration tests have some implicit coupling by using shared database state across some tests.
+Some of that shared state is desirable, in order to reduce setup/teardown overhead.
+The shared state should be made explicit.

+2. The API documentation is auto-generated, and it is spread across the entire code base.
+Having it in one module can be better, so explore that approach.

+3. Either host a live version of the API on Heroku, or host the API documentation file on SwaggerHub.